 After their victories in the 2023 CrossFit Games, Laura Horvath and Jeffrey Adler are considered the fittest athletes of all time.

 However, Tia-Clair Toomey and Mathew Fraser are historically considered the best CrossFit athletes in the sport.

 - Toomey has had six consecutive podium finishes, per the Morning Chalk Up.
 She is also known for:

-- Winning 24 events in her career, more than any other female CrossFit athlete
+- Winning more events in her career than any other female CrossFit athlete

-- Fraser has had seven consecutive podium wins, according to the Morning Chalk Up.
+- Fraser, winner of the men's division in the 2020 CrossFit games who retired in February 2021 had seven consecutive podium wins, according to the Morning Chalk Up.
 He is also known for:

-- Winning 5 Games championships in a row
+- Winning five Games championships in a row

-- Being the only athlete to win 3 Opens in a row
+- Being the only athlete to win three Opens in a row

 - Winning 29 events in his career, more than any other CrossFit athlete

-- There is no public record of how much top CrossFit athlete Fraser, who recently retired, earns through his sponsorships.
-But he has won more than $1,000,000 in competition throughout his CrossFit career, according to South China Morning Post.
+- There is no public record of how much top CrossFit athlete Fraser earns through his sponsorships.
+But he won more than $1,000,000 in competition throughout his CrossFit career, according to South China Morning Post.